AmzadT/AmzadT/README.md

 * 📫 Get more about me:  <a href="#" target="_blank"> here</a> is my portfolio,
 * ❤️ I love coding,
 * ⚡ Fun fact: Still finding...
+*  I'm based in Siwan Bihar, India
+*  Some Technologies that I love working with include MERN Stack, TypeScript, and Python.
+*   I have learned a couple of CSS libraries Like:- Chakra UI, BootsTrap, Tailwind CSS, Material UI & Styled components.
+*   My intrest includes:- Coding, Hacking, New Technologies and Nature.
+*   Email:- <a href""></a>
+*   Portfolio:-  <a href""></a>

 <hr />